TheNetworkGuy/netbox-zabbix-sync/README.md

 ### Zabbix Inventory

 This script allows you to enable the inventory on managed Zabbix hosts and sync NetBox device properties to the specified inventory fields.
-To map Netbox information to Netbox inventory fields, set `inventory_sync` to `True`.
+To map NetBox information to NetBox inventory fields, set `inventory_sync` to `True`.

 You can set the inventory mode to "disabled", "manual" or "automatic" with the `inventory_mode` variable.
 See